 r, the height of the cap (the blue one) is

-a is radius of the base of the cap
+a is the radius of the base of the cap.

 One example of the spherical dome is the fish tank.
 Let's calculate how much water we need to fill it:

 - Find the height of the cap.
 For example, 7 in.

 - Determine the radius of the base of the cap.
 That is also the same as the radius of the fish tank's opening.
 Let's say it's equal to 3.1305 in.

 - To calculate the volume of the full sphere, use the basic calculator.
 Enter the radius 4.2 in.

-- Now you know, that our example fish tank has the volume 287.35 cu in, in comparison to 310.3 cu in for full sphere volume with the same radius.
+- Now you know that our example fish tank has the volume 287.35 cu in, compared to 310.3 cu in for full sphere volume with the same radius.

 Hemisphere volume calculation

 How to calculate it?
-Just use the formula for the spherical cap volume with the parameters equal to each other:
+Just use the spherical cap volume formula with the parameters equal to each other:

 sphere radius = height of the cap = cap base radius.
 Also, you can divide the full sphere result by 2 .